Mrrm2/Comms-User-Guide/docs/gettingStarted.md

     <img src="/images/gettingStarted/visibilityRepository.png" alt= "Selecting the visability of the new repository" width="650px">
     <br />

     !!!
-Warning
+Info

             Public repositories are visible to anyone on the internet.
 Private repositories are only visible to the owner and collaborators.
 If you are unsure which option to choose, select private.
 The visibility of your repository can be changed at any time.

 5. Check the box that says “Initialize this repository with a README” to create a README file in your repository that you can edit later.

+    A README file is a text file that contains information about your project. _It is always best practice to include a README file in your repository_ because it will help other people understand what your project is about.
+For more information about README files, see <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes>.
     <br />
     <br />
     <img src="/images/gettingStarted/readMeRepository.png" alt= "Creating a README file for the new repository" width="650px">
     <br />

-    !!!
-Tip

-            A README file is a text file that contains information about your project. *It is always best practice to include a README file in your repository* because it will help other people understand what your project is about.
-For more information about README files, see <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes>.

 6. Click the “Create repository” button at the bottom of the page when you are ready to finalize the changes and create your repository.
     <br />